sujatad97/sujatad97/README.md

 - 👋 Hi, I’m @sujatad97
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning0Python
+- 🌱 I’m currently learnin Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...